tevye/DemoIconPalette/README.md

 ![Alt text](./DemoScreenShot.png?raw=true "Screenshot png")

 In order to run the demonstration app successfully.
-You need to install the font file.
+You may need to install the font file 'FontAwesome.ttf'.
 An excellent reference is http://codewithchris.com/common-mistakes-with-adding-custom-fonts-to-your-ios-app/.